 Bill's bakery business spends most of its gross income on supplies (flour and other ingredients, paper bags, cardboard boxes, napkins etc.), rent, payroll, and utilities.
 The bakery's gross income is about $800 per day.
 He spends an average of $500 per day for supplies, rent, utilities, payroll, and other business necessities.
 The shop earns a pretax profit of $300 per day.
 Bill has insured his shop under a commercial property policy.
 The policy does not include business income or extra expense coverages.

 Late one Saturday night, a hurricane roars through town and tears off a portion of the shopping center's roof.
 The following day, Bill stops by the bakery to assess the situation.
 Except for the roof, the building is mostly intact.
 However, the interior of the bakery is badly damaged.
 Much of the kitchen equipment has been destroyed and the retail area is unusable.

+The shopping center owner quickly hires a roofing contractor to repair the roof.
+Meanwhile, Bill submits a claim to his property insurer.
 A few days later, an insurance adjuster appears to inspect the damage.
-The adjuster refers Steve to a contractor who can do the repairs.
-He then issues a check so that Steve can replace the lost refrigerators.
+The adjuster refers Bill to a contractor who can repair the interior of the bakery.
+He then issues a check so that Bill can begin replacing the lost equipment.